As you may know, live rock was in many ways the "silver bullet secret"

 around 2005-6, seemingly about 90% of Fiji live rock became

-boat rock, that is, it rides a boat from Fiji to America.
+boat rock, that is, it rode a boat from Fiji to America.

-So it sits for weeks in a shipping container awaiting
+So it sat for weeks in a shipping container awaiting

-U.S. Fish & Wildlife inspection, Customs, etc. It is probably
+U.S. Fish & Wildlife inspection, Customs, etc. It was probably

 picked and packed a couple weeks in advance of shipment as well.